minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 }
 ```

-The most evident scenario is that no longer is needed to catch a certain type in the `catch` clauses, due to the fact that the generic `catch` clause will become strongly typed with the type specified in the function signature.
+The most evident scenario for a do block with a single thrown error inside is that it is no longer needed to catch a certain type in the catch clauses, due to the fact that the generic catch clause will become strongly typed with the error type specified in the throwing function's signature.

 This single simple scenario opens up to a whole family of possible scenarios that should be mentioned for the sake of clarity.
 In first place we will specify different examples where the Swift compiler interprets the new code and make decisions about the code in ways that it wasn't working before: